 An overactive thyroid gland, for example, can cause your child to have trouble concentrating or sleeping, or lead to a fast heartbeat.
 An underactive thyroid can cause muscle soreness and make your child look puffy or feel tired.

-Other common problems caused by endocrine disorders in children include:
+Common problems caused by endocrine disorders in children include:

 Pediatricians at Mercy Kids are trained to deal with the vast array of endocrine disorders.
 They can pinpoint which hormones are not in balance and offer medications that keep hormones at normal levels.